 - C. Ecological perspective The CYC practitioner comprehends this perspective which emphasizes the interaction between persons and their physical and social environments, including cultural and political settings.
-The emerging CYC practitioner grasps how institutional systems such as justice, mental health, child welfare and education serve to impact children and youth and sees the importance of interacting with these systems in an effort to meet children's needs (NACP, AB). - D. Family systems The CYC practitioner understands that optimal development occurs within the family and surrounding social environment.
+The emerging CYC practitioner grasps how institutional systems such as justice, mental health, child welfare and education serve to impact children and youth and sees the importance of interacting with these systems in an effort to meet children's needs (NACP, AB). - "Also, the importance of understanding the child within the family system and then the community system." - Focus Group Participant

+D. Family systems - The CYC practitioner understands that optimal development occurs within the family and surrounding social environment.
 Practitioners have a sound knowledge of family systems theory and they value the family's input ensuring that cultural values and beliefs held by children and families are respected.
-(AB). - E. Legal guidelines and practice The CYC practitioner understands how his/her practice is guided by a set of legal rules governed by provincial and federal legislation governing children and families.
-These laws and guidelines are considered and applied in everyday practice (MN, ON).
+(AB).